cloudy-dasi/BeanFen/README.md

 ```
 - after struggling to make the data refresh again when a different user enters their name to use the feature, this is solution.
 - at first try, the flow I created is not a well-systematic flow.
-Because if i want the data refresh based on user_name then I should put the input of user_name at the first start and then use its value as argument of load_data() function.
+Because if i want the data refresh when user enters different user_name compared to the saved data in the json file then I should put the input of user_name at the first start and then use its value as argument of load_data() function.
 However I let user input their user name then use the value of the input to process other related data and to write data in the file
 - the flow should be like this:
 <br><div style="color: pink">input user_name -> load the file to prepare the data (enable the "read and get data" ability) -> the stage of how data will be written into the json file and modified by using syntax dict[""]</div>